joshuahwfwEE/master_axi/README.md

 The key to this being a single beat master is that both AWLEN and ARLEN are held at zero.
 This drastically simplifies the logic of the master:
 1: you can hold WLAST high and ignore RLAST
 2: you don’t need to worry about the maximum burst length, whether or not your burst addresses are incrementing or not, or whether or not the burst will cross a 4kB boundary.

+the limitation of single beat master is the lower throughput, you can use in the siuation that is suit for low throughput